yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 C++ tests are located in `src/yb` or `ent/src/yb` and end in `test.cc`.

 Many C++ tests use external mini cluster or mini cluster to create clusters.
-A key difference is that external mini clusters create separate master, tserver, and postgres processes (as in real life), while mini clusters create masters and tservers in memory in the same process and optionally spawn a separate postgres process.
+A key difference is that external mini clusters create separate master, tserver, and postgres processes (as in real life), while mini clusters create masters and tservers within the same process and optionally spawn a separate postgres process.
 Use external mini clusters instead of mini clusters unless you have a specific reason to do otherwise, such as:

 - you need access to catalog manager internals